logzio/logz-docs/_source/user-guide/cloud-siem/ioc-types.md

 | SHA256 | 64 characters |
 | USER-AGENT | any format (string)  |
 | CUSTOM | any format (string)  |

-### About hashes and custom IOCs

-MD5, SHA1, SHA256 hash signatures are useful for identifying attacks over email and phishing.
-Hashes that appear in logs can flag malicious files including images, documents, compressed files (rar & zip), and text files.

-Custom IOCs may be other indicators such as a list of usernames or email addresses.
-The key thing to keep in mind is that they will all need to have a similar format so that they can be automatically parsed by the system.